How to Avoid Requotes in Forex?

-The material has been sent us by one of the traders, who wished to share few simple steps to get around re-quotes.
+The material has been sent to us by one of the traders, who wished to share a few simple steps to get around re-quotes.

 Courtesy of Babypips Forum.

-I’ve read some reviews of IBFX by people who don’t understand what a requote/ offqoute is.
+I’ve read some reviews of IBFX by people who don’t understand what a requote/ off quote is.

 What it is, is that since you are entering your exit manually the price moves between the time you hit the close button and the close, which is now a market order, reaches the server.

-So, price has moved.
+So, the price has moved.
 IBFX is not trying to screw your trade.

 I’ve experienced requotes when trading all manual.
 Here is how I get around it.

-5. Your other options is simply to wait for price to stall a bit and get out.
-I’ve never had a reqoute when this happened.
+5. Your other options are simply to wait for the price to stall a bit and get out.
+I’ve never had a requote when this happened.
 If you are in a positive trade and have already hit your TP and price stalls you may want to get out anyway.
-It could be sign it’s going to retrace.
+It could be a sign it’s going to retrace.

 When I traded live my first day I was chasing price all over the place.
 I of course got requotes all over the place. “dammit I want to close I’m positive, WTF!!!!!!!!!!!!!!”
 I of course thought that it was some sort of scam on part of IBFX.
 When it was explained to me price had moved in the space of time I had hit the close button and my order to close hit the server, then it made perfect sense.

-Honestly, at least for the sake of paranoid noobs the message should be exactly as it was explained to me…….
+Honestly, at least for the sake of paranoid noobs, the message should be exactly as it was explained to me…….
 “Price has moved in the space of time it took your order to close manually to reach our server.
 Close became a market order which says close at this price only.
-This price is no longer in market.
-You can either set a SL/TP as you initially enter the order, or enable maximum deviation and hope for the best.”
+This price is no longer on market.
+You can either set an SL/TP as you initially enter the order, or enable maximum deviation and hope for the best.”

-That would be a lot better then simple seeing, “reqoute,” and, “offqoute,” which are different flavors of the same thing, price moving past your market order before it reaches the server.
+That would be a lot better than simply seeing, “requote,” and, “off quote,” which are different flavours of the same thing, price moving past your market order before it reaches the server.